Leader, Saskatchewan

 Leader is a town in southwestern Saskatchewan, Canada, located approximately 350 km directly east of Calgary, Alberta and is near the border between Saskatchewan and Alberta.
-It has a population of 863 as of 2016.
+It has a population of 881 as of 2021.

 History

 Before settlement, the Leader area was a hunting ground of prehistoric humans.
 A Midland Folsom point was discovered that the University of Saskatchewan dated back 8,000 to 9,000 years before present.

 Leader lies in the traditional territory of the Nekaneet First Nation, who were signatories to Treaty 4.

-Homesteaders began arriving in large numbers in 1907; most were German immigrants from the country of Prussia or southern Russia.
-A Royal Canadian Mounted Police (RCMP) detachment opened in 1909, and ensured all the settlers had adequate supplies to last the winter.
+Homesteaders began arriving in large numbers in 1907; most were German immigrants from Prussia or southern Russia.
+A Royal Canadian Mounted Police (RCMP) detachment opened in 1909, and ensured all settlers had adequate supplies to last the winter.
 By 1911, the Canadian Pacific Railway purchased a quarter section of land as the prospective site for a settlement.
 The railway arrived in 1913 and the village of Prussia was incorporated in September of that year.
 Hans Quittenbaum, owner of the general store, was named the first Reeve (or Mayor) of Prussia.